AcademySoftwareFoundation/openexr/docs/ReadingAndWritingImageFiles.rst

-**Note:** ``base`` is of type ``char*``, and that offsets from ``base`` are not implicitly multiplied by the size of an individual pixel, as in the RGBA-only interface. ``xStride`` and ``yStride`` must explictly take the size of the pixels into account.
+**Note:** ``base`` is of type ``char*``, and that offsets from ``base`` are not implicitly multiplied by the size of an individual pixel, as in the RGBA-only interface. ``xStride`` and ``yStride`` must explicitly take the size of the pixels into account.

 With the values specified in our example, the OpenEXR library computes the address of the G channel of pixel ``(x,y)`` like this: